The Cyclocross Disc - Twenty Years On

 This weekend, in a park in Louisville Kentucky, the usually Belgium-based 'cross community will race the UCI World Championship.
 For the first time in its sixty year history, the Worlds are venturing outside of their European home land.
 Who would have imagined that within a few short years, the US would have risen through the ranks of cyclocross enough to pull the big race.

-Current European CX Champion Helen Wyman takes a balanced view “There won’t be the mental 20,000 spectators spitting frites and beer, but the people that will be at the World Championships will definately be enthusiastic.”
+Current European CX Champion Helen Wyman takes a balanced view “There won’t be the mental 20,000 spectators spitting frites and beer, but the people that will be at the World Championships will definitely be enthusiastic.”

 We'll all find out come Saturday at 16:00 (GMT) as the first race of the championships gets under way.
 On Sunday the 3rd February at 16:00 (GMT) the elite women will race and at 19:00 (GMT) the elite men will begin to line up.